Who needs a licence and how to apply

 *you must disregard any area where the ceiling height is less than 1.5m when calculating the useable floor area.

-There are also new conditions relating to the provision of suitable facilities for refuse and storage (you can view these, and all conditions, in our HMO licence conditions document).
+New conditions relating to the provision of suitable facilities for refuse and storage were also introduced (you can view these, and all conditions, in our HMO licence conditions document).

 The fees for licensing have also increased for the first time since 2006.
 The fees from 1 April 2018 are: